Saint Clare of Montefalco

 The news of this miracle spread!
 As my husband says, "Tell an Italian and you tell the world."
 (Author’s note: I’m Italian.
 Mother Angelica is Italian.
 We’re trying to tell the whole world.
 Maybe that’s what a Christian is supposed to do.)
 The following Monday, an old adversary, Fra Pietro di Salomone, made his way to the Vicar of the diocese of Spoleto, Msgr.
 Berengario.
 He denounced the Nuns, claiming their findings were willfully misrepresented.
 On Tuesday Monsignor left for Montefalco.
 Upon arriving there, he immediately called together theologians, lawyers and doctors.
 The heart was carefully investigated and they all unanimously concluded that the "marks" were not of an explainable scientific nature or of human understanding, in other words, a phenomena, or as we are so happy to say, God leaving another miracle in our midst.
 There was not only a document drawn by the Church and affirmed by science, but the civil authorities did their own investigation and issued their findings.
 The heart of Clare did in fact contain this extraordinary sign and it was not the result of any false doings.

-Another phenomena or as we prefer to call it, miraculous sign, was the finding of three stones inside her bladder.
+Another phenomena or as we prefer to call it, miraculous sign, was the finding of three stones inside the bladder of Saint Clare of Montefalco.
 When the Nuns further investigated they discovered in the gall bladder three gall stones the size of large hazel nuts perfectly equal in size, color, shape and weight.
 They were found to weigh all the same, one weighing as much as two, two as three, one as three.
 The Sisters at the Shrine tell us this sign was left to show the love Clare had for the Blessed Trinity.
 But we wonder if it was not also, possibly to explain the Blessed Trinity as much as The Triune God can be explained.
 One Person equal to Each of the Other Two Persons, as well as equal to the Two Combined of the other Persons of the Trinity.
 In the sign left by the Lord, in the body of Saint Clare of Montefalco, the three weighed the same as one, the two as one, the one as two or as three, all equal.
 Coincidence?

 Saint Clare of Montefalco Rosary